Handling Article Dates

 The diagram below illustrates the effects of this publication delay: a weekly search strategy that uses only the publication date could miss this article entirely.

-To address this issue, MLM-AI always searches articles using the "entry date" at the source repository.
+To address this issue, MLM-AI always searches articles using the "entry date".
 This ensures that the article is retrieved if it became available at the source within the date range specified, even in cases where a publication is delayed.

 In addition, MLM-AI provides monitoring configuration options to fine-tune the strategy: